 Visit Southern Indiana’s Clark and Floyd counties during the holidays to create new family traditions and lasting memories.
 Stroll through beautifully restored downtowns with festively decorated streets and nostalgic Christmas window displays.
 Skate at an outdoor ice skating rink, then watch candy canes being made the old-fashioned way.
-After enjoying coffee or a hot chocolate, select and cut your own tree, then drive through magical light displays.
+After enjoying a coffee or a hot chocolate, select and cut your own tree, then drive through magical light displays.

 The cities of Clarksville, Jeffersonville, and New Albany sparkle at night, especially during November and December.
 Celebrate the holidays in style at Clarksville’s Derby Dinner Playhouse—one of the oldest and largest continually operating dinner theatres in the U.S. Starting Nov.
 10, step into Irving Berlin’s “White Christmas.”
 Your children will delight in “Jack Frost Saves Christmas” on weekends in November and December.

 Your family will long remember a drive through Charlestown’s Greenway Park and town square during December.
 “Light Up Charlestown,” a month-long holiday light extravaganza, kicks off on Friday, Nov.
 27. Complete with a 50-foot lighted Christmas tree, tunnel of lights, Santa’s house, and a Christmas parade, the town goes all-out with its annual music-synchronized, animated light display.

 Take a drive to beautiful Starlight, Indiana, where country farm and rural charm are synonymous with Joe Huber’s Family Farm & Restaurant and Huber’s Orchard, Winery, and Vineyards, both family-owned and farmed since the mid-1800s.